-5. Russian State Library
+5. Russian State Library - 44.4 million items

-3. New York Public Library
+3. New York Public Library - 55 million items

-The system of libraries in New York, the New York Public Library, is world famous for its extensive collection of nearly 53 million items including books, periodicals, musical records and other publications and albums.
+The system of libraries in New York, the New York Public Library, is world famous for its extensive collection of 55 million items including books, periodicals, musical records and other publications and albums.
 The amalgamation of small and large libraries including libraries of book lovers and wealthy millionaires of New York resulted in the creation of this large network of libraries which are currently funded by both government and private institutions.
 The main branch of the library is located on Fifth Avenue in New York at the intersection with 42nd Street.
-In 1965, it was assigned the title of National Historic Landmark of USA.
+In 1965, it was designated as a National Historic Landmark.
 Today, the New York Public Library library has 4 research libraries, branch libraries in Bronx, State Island and Manhattan and several smaller libraries affiliated to it.

-2. Library of the U.S. Congress
+1. Library of the U.S. Congress - 164 million items

 The Library of the U.S. Congress is the largest library in the United States as well as the largest library in the world.
 The library is a federal institution in Capitol Hill, Washington D.C. with a separate campus, the National Audio-Visual Conservation Center in Virginia.
 The library houses research material from all parts of the world.
 450 languages of the world are represented in the Library of U.S. Congress.
 The library was established in Washington, D.C. in 1800, and witnessed several periods of damage and destruction including the ravages created by the British in 1814 during the War of 1812 and a raging fire in 1851.
 It grew and expanded after the American Civil War, and started accumulating literature and important publications from all across the world.
 Today, though the library is open to the public for touring, only high profile government officials can access its books and materials.
 Several projects are undertaken by the library to promote American literature and arts.